tatsumoto-ren/tatsumoto-ren.github.io/blog/useful-anki-add-ons-for-japanese.md

+---
-# Useful Anki add-ons for Japanese
+title: Useful Anki add-ons for Japanese
+tags: [anki]
+---

 In this article I want to talk about Anki add-ons I recommend using when studying Japanese.
 Anki add-ons are small Python programs that extend or change functionality of Anki.